Molasses Layer Cake Recipe | Old-Fashioned Spice Frosting

 Frosting

-3. Sift together flour, baking soda, and salt; add to molasses mixture and mix until smooth.
+2. Batter: Beat egg yolks and shortening.
+Stir in molasses and buttermilk.
+Sift flour, baking soda, and salt; add to wet mixture and mix until smooth.

-5. Frosting: beat egg whites until stiff; beat in sugar and cinnamon.
-Frost cooled cake.
+4. Frosting: Beat egg whites until stiff; beat in sugar and cinnamon.
+Frost the cooled cake.

 Molasses Layer Cake FAQ